-The AOC is responsible for paying 30-year Serial Zero Coupon Certificates of Participation that were issued in 1989 for financing the construction of the Thurgood Marshall Building.
+Until August 2024, the AOC was responsible for paying 30-year Serial Zero Coupon Certificates of Participation that were issued in 1989 for financing the construction of the Thurgood Marshall Building.
 The certificates were issued at \$125.4 million with a maturity value of \$525.5 million and are amortized using the effective interest rate of 9 percent (corresponding to the discount).
-Interest payable is accrued for the financed portion of the cogeneration facility.